brpx/grafly-api-doc/migration.md

     "hero": {          # ...main media element for the article.
       "type": string,  # ...one of "image", "gallery", "video" or "infographic".
-      "id": integer,   # ...reference to a media object matching the above type.
+      "id": string,    # ...reference to a media object matching the above type.
     },

     "body": [] of {              # ...content elements in display order.